oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app-container/run-nosql-app-container.md

    Click **Next.**

- 3. Review and Click on create
+ 3. Review and Click on create.

      ![Create Deployment](images/create-container-instance-4.png)

- 4. Wait few second until the deployment is created - Status will change from **Creating** to **Active**
+ 4. Wait few second until the deployment is created - Status will change from **Creating** to **Active.**

      ![Create Deployment](images/create-container-instance-5.png)

-   Please copy the Public IP address
+   Please copy the Public IP address.

 ## Task 4: Read Data and Examine It

 1. Execute the following environment setup shell script in the Cloud Shell to set up your environment.

     ```shell
     <copy>